Healthy Eating: 7 Ways to Stop Junk Food Cravings

 7. Aim For Three Colors

 Don’t you like it better when you have a variety of different colors on your plate rather than one?
 Many people tend to prefer three different items of three different colors on their plates.
-Whenever you eat, make sure you mix not more than three colors of healthy foods in your plate.
+Whenever you eat, make sure you mix not more than three colors of healthy Junk Food in your plate.
 Instead of snacking on a candy bar, put some nuts, slices of fruits and a small piece of dark chocolate.